silentbytedev/writeups/docs/pwnable/bof.md

 cat readme
 bof binary is running at "nc 0 9000" under bof_pwn privilege. get shell and read flag
 ```

 ## Vulnerability
-The binary has a buffer overflow vulnerabilty because the gets() function performs no check on the size of the input.
+The binary has a buffer overflow vulnerabilty: The gets() function performs no check on the size of the input.
 It will keep on accepting input until a newline is encountered irrespective of the size of the variable in which the input is being stored.
 This property is described as a lack of ‘bounds checking’.

-Because canaries are used, the stack is protected against overflow-attacks:
+Because canaries are used (see checksec output), the stack is protected against overflow-attacks:

 ```shell
 bof@ubuntu:~$ ./bof